ecohydro/ESM203_Assignment_01/CPT/README.txt

 Prepared by Cascade Tuholske Sep 2020, updated from 2018

 --- Dir Structure
+- data/ESM203_F2020_SocioEcon.csv and shape file are all the socioeconomic csv files merged
 - data/la-county-regions-v6 are the shape files from http://maps.latimes.com/neighborhoods/
 - data/ESM203_F2020_Ass1.csv (and .shp) is the data produced for the 2020 assignment
 - cpt_Makedata.jpyter .ipynb is used by CPT to make all the data for data/ESM203_F2020_Ass1.csv
 - data/socioeconomic is the LA times socioeconomic data manually made
-- data/landsat is the landsat data (not pushed to repo) pulled from USGS Earth Explorer -- data/columns is the names of the columns and descriptions of the final data
+- data/landsat is the landsat data (not pushed to repo) pulled from USGS Earth Explorer
+- data/columns is the names of the columns and descriptions of the final data

 --- Notes
 - data/Bren203_F18_LA_Data.csv is the 2018 Data